invertase/react-native-firebase/tests/README.md

 ### Debugging (VsCode)

-Add a breakpoint in the JS file where you will need to debug.
-Select the debug icon under 'NPM Scripts'
+1. Add a breakpoint in the JS file where you will need to debug.
+2. Select the debug icon under 'NPM Scripts', choosing one of the following...

+  - tests:ios:test:debug (IOS)
+  - tests:android:test:debug (Android)

 ---